Information on the Prevent and Channel programmes which support people who are at risk of becoming drawn into terrorism.

 Individuals who are referred to Prevent or receive support from Channel are not criminalised and will not receive a criminal record unless a criminal offence is committed.

-The Channel team will only engage with an individual with their consent.
+The Channel team will only engage with an individual with their written consent.